shariq1989/cookbook/content/recipe/Kielbasa_Potatoes.md

 * Potatoes: I use a combination of red potatoes and yukon gold, but you can easily substitute larger whatever you have on hand.
 Just be sure to cut the potatoes into about one-inch pieces so they roast at the same pace as the other ingredients.

+* Parsely: Unlike most of my recipes, I like dried parsley for this recipe.
+Use can use fresh parsley to brighten the plate and bring a peppery taste to this dish.

 #### What equipment do I need to make this recipe?

 * A rimmed baking sheet or large skillet